Multipodal Structure and Phase Transitions in Large Constrained Graphs: Introduction

 Most of this work considers the simple cases, called \emph{$k$-star models}, in which $\ell=2$, $H_1$ is an edge, and $H_2$ is a ``$k$-star'': $k\ge 2$ edges with a common vertex.
 For these models we prove that all graphons which maximize the entropy, subject to any realizable values of the density constraints, are ``multipodal'': there is a partition of the vertices into $M < \infty$ subsets $V_1, V_2, \ldots, V_M$, and a set of well-defined probabilities $g_{ij}$ of an edge between any $v_i \in V_i$ and $v_j \in V_j$.
 In particular the optimizing graphons are piecewise constant, attaining only finitely many values.

-For any finite set of constraining subgraphs $H_j$, $1\le j\le \ell$, one can consider the \emph{phase space}, the subset of the unit cube in $\bbR^\ell$ consisting of accumulation points of all densities $t=(t_1,\ldots t_\ell)$ achievable by finite graphs.
-The phase space for the 2-star model, and all graphons corresponding to (that is, with densities on) boundary points of the phase space, were derived in \cite{AK}; we derive this for the $3$-star model and the \emph{taco model} for which $\ell=3$ and there are constraints on three subgraphs: edges, 2-stars (sometimes called cherries) and 3-stars (sometimes called claws).
-We also give evidence of the phase space and bounding graphons for $k$-star models with $2\le k \le 30$.
+For any finite set of constraining subgraphs $H_j$, $1\le j\le \ell$, one can consider the \emph{phase space} (also called the \emph{feasible region}), the subset of the unit cube in $\bbR^\ell$ consisting of accumulation points of all densities $t=(t_1,\ldots t_\ell)$ achievable by finite graphs.
+The phase space for the 2-star model, and all graphons corresponding to (that is, with densities on) boundary points of the phase space, were derived in \cite{AK}. {We derive} the phase space and bounding graphons for $k$-star models with $2\le k \le 30$.
 In these models there are distinguished points on the boundary for which the graphon is not unique.
 For the 2-star model we prove that this nonuniqueness extends to the entropy maximizer in the {interior} of the phase space.

 Extremal graph theory, the study of the boundaries of the phase spaces of networks, has a long and distinguished history; see for instance \cite{B}.
 Few examples have been solved, the main ones corresponding to two constraints: edges and the complete graph $K_p$ on $p\ge 3$ vertices \cite{R}, which includes the edge/triangle model discussed below. {In these examples the optimal graphs are multipodal.
 However more recently \cite{LS3} examples of `finitely forced graphons' were found: these are (typically non-multipodal) graphons uniquely determined by the values of (finitely many) subgraph densities}.
 Although we are mainly interested in entropy-maximizing graphons for constraints in the \emph{interior} of the phase space, where one can define phases, (see \cite{RS1} and references therein), these results for graphons corresponding to boundary points are clearly relevant to our study, and will be discussed in Section \ref{finitely_forced} and the Conclusion.